Altamira child emasculations: "Superior Universal Lineage" sect

 In 1993, the researchers reopened the case and rearrested De Sousa and Brandão again.
-According to witnesses, these men participated in a sect called the "Superior Universal Lineage", a mystical organization that, among other things, challenged the Western idea of divinity and preached caution in living with children.
+According to witnesses, these men participated in a sect called the "Superior Universal Lineage", a occult organization that, among other things, challenged the Western idea of divinity and preached caution in living with children.
 In a book called "God, the Great Scam", the sect's founder, Valentina de Andrade, stated: "...Watch out for children, they are unconscious instruments of the great scam called God and his evil collaborators...".
 The text also called children "violent", and recommended paying special attention to those born after 1981.

 Due to its eccentric religious philosophy, the organization was investigated in Paraná for alleged involvement of the kidnapping and murder of Evandro Ramos Caetano in 1992, a case also known as the Evandro case.
 At that time, searches were carried out on Valentina's estate, where hoods and videos were found, in which, according to police, she in a trance said: "...kill little children...".
 However, experts found that the expression used was actually "...yes...but there are more experienced little children...".
 In view of this, the material was disregarded and Valentina's name was removed from the judicial inquiry.
 She claimed to have never worked with the organization in Brazil, and had visited Altamira only a few times, the last time being in 1987.